exadel-inc/esl/src/modules/esl-share/README.md

 For using actions you should import the required actions before setting up the configuration and registering ESLShare components.
 When an unregistered action is specified for a button, the button will not be able to perform the share action and will be marked as 'unavailable'.
 The same behavior occurs if the action is unavailable on the user's device, e.g. native action on the user's desktop.

-### Setting the ESLShareList configuration
+### Setting the ESLShare configuration

-Before registering an ESLShareList item, you must set the component configuration.
-To do this, use the static `ESLShareList.config()` method of the component, which either receives as an argument a config object or a provider function that returns a promise of a config object.
+Before registering an ESLShare item, you must set the component configuration.
+To do this, use the static `ESLShare.config()` method of the component, which either receives as an argument a config object or a provider function that returns a promise of a config object.

 For example:
 ```
-ESLShareList.config(() => fetch('/assets/share/config.json').then((response) => response.json()));
+ESLShare.config(() => fetch('/assets/share/config.json').then((response) => response.json()));
 ```

 ### ESLShareButton